 The monitoring councillors at our school are made up of a number of monitoring councillors representing St Winnow School and Lerryn School.
 We have a 'joint' monitoring councillor body.

 Our Chair of Monitoring Councillors is Mr Dez Monks.
-He is a Foundation Monitoring Councillor and also a Director of Celtic Cross Education.
-Mr Monks monitors Literacy.
+He is a Foundation Monitoring Councillor

 Mr Robert Pearce is a Foundation monitoring councillor.
-He is our Maths monitoring councillor.
-He also attends a number of Director committee meetings.

 Revd Sheila Bawden is our Safeguarding monitoring councillor.

-Mr Mat Blunt Is our Staff Governor.
+Miss Jennie Franklin and Mr Mat Blunt are our two Staff SMC.

 See below for full Member, Director and monitoring councillor details.